 Source code of these content and files is available to be downloaded from here

 As per the license agreement, please note that there is no warranty for the program, to the extent permitted by applicable law.
 Except when otherwise stated in writing the copyright holders and/or other parties provide the program “as is” without warranty of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the program is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

-I believe that you are “…proudly part of the Open Source movement.” about as much as I believe that donkeys can sprout wings and crap nickels.
+I believe that you are “…proudly part of the Open Source movement.” about as much as I believe that donkeys can sprout wings and poop nickels.
 Hiding behind Open Source so you can pretend like you care is weak.
 Plain and simple.
-You want to show people you believe in Open Source.
-Man up and release all “your” software for free.
-Kinda like it already is.
+You want to show people you believe in Open Source?
+Donate half of your sales to the Electronic Frontier Foundation.
 Now the “Source code” that you can download is only for one of the programs that’s Open Source.
 Specifically, it’s for Blender version 2.50a1.
 So they’re giving you an alpha build to boot.

 Now before anyone says, “He can sell it.
 It’s perfectly legal.”
 I know that.
-I think it’s bs, but I know that.
-(One of the many flaws in the GPL IMO.)
-Which is why we need to be out there educating people who are interested in 3D before they make a purchase from an idiot like this one.
+Which is why we need to be out there educating people who are interested in 3D before they make a purchase from a company like this one.
+We don’t need more barriers to entry.
+We need less.
 Thanks everyone for reading and I promise we’ll get back to our regularly scheduled stuff soon.